 Please note: if still pursuing the Ph.D., candidates should be at the dissertation stage of their theses and be prepared to finish their degrees within a year of becoming fellows.
 If already a recipient of the degree, they should not be much more than a year past the Ph.D. at the time the fellowship commences.
 Most Junior Fellows receive the Ph.D. just prior to the start of the fellowship.

-The deadline for receiving nomination for Junior Fellowships that begin July 1, 2019 is Friday, August 10, 2018.
+The deadline for receiving nominations for Junior Fellowships that begin July 1, 2019 is Friday, August 10, 2018.
 No nomination will be accepted with a postmark past the deadline.
-Nomination will not be accepted by email.
+Nominations will not be accepted by email.

 All letters should be sent to: